Have you watched Trois Couleurs Bleu? It’s about a woman

 I’m sorry I was sleeping when the postman rang the bell,

-But when your special friend arrived I raised a merry hell.
+But when your special friend arrived I raised a merry

 I’m sorry about sniffing where it’s considered impolite,